dls-controls/dls_python3_template_module/{{cookiecutter.project_name}}/README.rst

 |build_status| |coverage| |pypi_version| |readthedocs|

-This is a template module for Python3 projects, containing recommended features for code styling checks and versioning.
+This is where you should write a short paragraph that describes what your module does, how it does it, and why people should use it.

 Documentation
 -------------